William Broughton (magistrate): Life

+Broughton married Elizabeth Charlotte Kennedy in 1810.
+They became the first settlers of Appin and the Cowpastures region, when in 1811 Governor Lachlan Macquarie granted him 1000 acre.
+He named the estate Lachlan Vale.

+In October 1810, Broughton's horse Jerry lost to William Charles Wentworth on D'Arcy Wentworth's horse Gig, in the first official horse races on Australian soil.

 Death

 At Appin, on Sunday 22 July 1821, William Broughton, Esquire, acting assistant commissary general, and a magistrate for the territory, died after a painful illness.
-The funeral took place on Wednesday 25 July at St. Luke's Church, Liverpool, and was attended by Governor Lachlan Macquarie, and most of the civil and military officers, and prominent inhabitants of the Colony.
+The funeral took place on Wednesday 25 July at St. Luke's Church, Liverpool, and was attended by Governor Macquarie, and most of the civil and military officers, and prominent inhabitants of the Colony.

+Macquarie praised Broughton for performing "faithful, honest, useful and ardous Service" to the colony over thirty years.